A Final Word on FCNC-Baryogenesis from Two Higgs Doublets: Charged Higgs production

 The dominant SM-backgrounds are $t\bar t W$ and $t\bar t Z$ production, followed by $WZ$\,+\,jets, $4t$, $t\bar t h$, $tZj$, $tWZ$, and $ZZ\,+\,$jets.
 Furthermore, we find the backgrounds $3t$, $3t+W$, and $3W$ to be negligible, so we ignore them in our analysis.
-For background events, we use the same simulation chain as for the signal, with up to one additional jet for $t\bar t W$, $t\bar t Z$, $WZ\,+\,$jets, $ZZ$\,+\,jets, and $tZ$\,+\,jets, and no QCD jets for the high-multiplicity backgrounds $4t$, $tWZ$ and $t\bar t h$.
+However, given a mis-identification probability for a jet as a lepton around $10^{-4}$~\cite{Aad:2016tuk,Alvarez:2016nrz}, $t\bar t$ production will lead to non-trivial background contributions.
+For all backgrounds, we use the same simulation chain as for the signal, with up to one additional jet for $t\bar t W$, $t\bar t Z$, $WZ\,+\,$jets, $ZZ$\,+\,jets, $tZ$\,+\,jets, $t\bar t$+\,jets, and no QCD jets for the high-multiplicity backgrounds $4t$, $tWZ$ and $t\bar t h$.
 To approximately account for QCD corrections in addition to the jet emission, we attach NLO $K$-factors to the dominant $t\bar t V$ backgrounds, namely 1.35 ($W^-$), 1.27 ($W^+$)~\cite{Campbell:2012dh}, and 1.56 ($Z$)~\cite{Campbell:2013yla}.
-We also correct the $WZ\,+\,$jets background normalization to NNLO by a factor 2.07~\cite{Grazzini:2016swo}.
+We also correct the $WZ\,+\,$jets and $t\bar t$+\,jets background normalizations to NNLO by factors 2.07~\cite{Grazzini:2016swo} and 1.84~\cite{twikittbar} respectively.
 Furthermore, we adjust the $4t$, $t\bar t h$, and $\bar tZ\, +\,$jets rates to NLO through the $K$-factors 2.04~\cite{Alwall:2014hca}, 1.27~\cite{twikittbarh} and 1.44~\cite{Alwall:2014hca}.
 The cross sections for the signal and $tWZ$ are kept at LO for simplicity.
 Here, we simply assume the QCD correction factors for the $W^+Z\,+\,$jets and $tZ\,+\,$jets processes to be the same as their respective charge-conjugate processes.

 To suppress the backgrounds, we adopt a simple set of requirements.
 We start with events containing at least three charged leptons and at least one tagged $b$-jet passing

 The same-flavor opposite-sign dilepton veto reduces the dominant $t\bar t Z$ background.
 In case more than one such $\ell^+ \ell^-$ pair exists, we select the combination closest to the $Z$-mass for rejection.
 The remaining signal rate is given in Tab.~\ref{tab:sig}, while the background rates are summarized in Tab.~\ref{tab:bkg}.